Twisted Fork: Scallops and shredded duck confit in Vancouver

 Marinated Scallops

-The first dish to arrive was the marinated scallops ($12 CAD) served with caramelized onions, potato puree, local double smoked bacon, and corn relish.
+The first dish to arrive was Marinated Scallops (CAD 12 or about $8.82) served with caramelized onions, potato puree, local double-smoked bacon, and corn relish.

-The presentation of the dish was stunning.
-I felt like I was about to destroy a work of art with just my fork.
-But I was hungry.
+The presentation was stunning.
+I felt like I was about to destroy a work of art with just my fork, but I was hungry.

-Just underneath the scallops were a puree of rich, creamy, and silky potatoes.
-These delicious potatoes got better and better as they soaked up all the amazing flavors of the scallops and sweet and smoky bacon.
+Underneath the scallops was a puree of rich, creamy, and silky potatoes.
+These delicious potatoes got better as they soaked up the flavors of the scallops and the sweet, smoky bacon.

 Duck Confit